-Vietnam was divided during the Cold War, when tensions between the U.S. and The Soviet Union were at an all-time high.
-Mao Zedong had proclaimed the creation of the People’s Republic of China in 1949, and in January of 1950, China joined with the Soviet Union to formally recognize the communist Democratic Republic of Vietnam.
+Vietnam was divided during the Cold War when tensions between the U.S. and The Soviet Union were at an all-time high.
+Mao Zedong proclaimed the creation of the People’s Republic of China in 1949, and in January 1950, China joined with the Soviet Union to formally recognize the communist Democratic Republic of Vietnam.

 During the Cold War, the U.S. practiced a policy of containment.
 President Harry S. Truman’s Truman Doctrine pledged political, military, and economic assistance to democratic nations facing threats from communist forces.
 His successor, President Dwight D. Eisenhower, put forth the Domino Theory that a communist victory in Vietnam would create a domino effect in Southeast Asia… and therefore must be prevented at all costs.